 [Price: Free with in-app purchases]

-Mage and Minions is a free to play RPG and one of the precious few that can be played offline.
+Mage and Minions is a free to play RPG.
+It’s also one of the few that can be played offline.
 It has a variety of story lines and concepts and you’ll be battling robots, skeletons, beasts, demons, aliens, and many others.
 Of course, there are plenty of things for you to find and gather.
 It is a little bit more hack-and-slash than it is an RPG, but the elements are definitely there.
 It’s a fun little game and not bad for a free to play RPG.

 Secret of Mana is a hack-and-slash RPG that was popular back in the early 1990s.
-It’s been revamped and re-released by Square Enix in all of its glory.
 The main story and content have remained untouched, although there are new on-screen controls that are actually very good.
 It comes packed with nostalgic value and is something a little bit different from the turn-based mechanics of other RPGs.
 You can find a variety of weapons and items and the game is pretty long as well.
 Square Enix has also ported Adventures of Mana, which you can download here!

 [Price: $5 each]

 The Sorcery trilogy is a series of highly rated RPGs.
 They are pseudo-text based in nature and they have been compared to playing along with a graphic novel which is a fair assessment.
 It features an open world that you can explore as you see fit and you can even time travel if you want to.
-Much like classic RPGs, you’ll be asked to make decisions and those decisions will shape how the game plays out.
+You’ll also be making plenty of decisions that determine how the game turns out.
 There is a ton of stuff to do and it’s definitely one of the more unique experiences on mobile.

 Star Wars: Knights of the Old Republic (stylized as KOTOR) is an adventure RPG that takes place long before the events of the original Star Wars Trilogy.
 You’ll play as a young Jedi as you advance through the story and make decisions that ultimately affect whether or not you remain a Jedi or become a Sith Lord.
 There are over 40 powers, tons of items to craft, and plenty of things to do.
 It shares a lot of game play elements with RPG epics like Fallout so a lot of players should feel right at home.